bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/deliverables.md

 I actively participated in and give suggestions about the endpoints we should have.
 I also give suggestions about the request and response bodies of the endpoints.
 I explained some concepts and real-life examples of the front designs both for web and mobile.
 I contributed to the logic we should implement in the authentication flow (signup-login-forgot password-email verification)

 ***
+### *Member:*

+Name: Mehmet Gökay Yıldız

+Group: Group2 - Frontend Team

+### *Responsibilities:*

+  1. Initializing the project.
+  2. Creating the initial sign up and login forms.
+  3. Implementing the forget password page.
+  4. Implementing the validation check for the forget password form.
+  5. Implementing the backend connection between the forget password page and our REST API.
+  6. Implementing unit tests for the forget password page.
+  7. Integrating mockup home screen to the project.
+  8. Conducting research on React libraries, frameworks, and methodologies that will be used during our development process.
+  9. Implementing methods for validation.
+  10. Implementing methods for backend connection.
+  11. Reviewing the works done by the frontend team.

+### *Main contributions:*

+I am a part of the frontend team of our project.
+Took part at the naming of the project and the final decision, Learnify is one of my suggestions.
+After deciding the essentials and seperating into teams, I initialize the frontend project and created initial pages to make colaborative work possible.
+We decided branch naming conventions to follow each others work easily as frontend team.
+After that, I was also responsible for the implementation of the forget password page by the design perspective that our team follows.
+Since we do not have a detailed experience on React, I have go over the basics of React for subjects like; connecting pages, routing, using states, input forms and validations, handling API requests, and unit testing.
+After my research, individual trials and discussions in the team, I have implemented our forget password page.
+After that the backend connection, input verification and unit testing.
+Additionaly, I took part of each of the pull requests by the front end team, review and give feedback to all.

 ## Milestone Group Review